Serbia–Spain relations: Political relations

 In 2009 Minister of Foreign Affairs of Spain Miguel Angel Moratinos urged the Government of Netherlands to unblock Serbia's Stabilization and Association Agreement with the European Union which at the time was already signed but its implementation had been blocked by the Netherlands.
 After the Council's recommendation of February 2012, Serbia received full candidate status on March that year.
 In 2013 the European Council endorsed the Council of Ministers conclusions and recommendations to open accession negotiations with Serbia.
 Spain is strongly supporting Serbia's accession negotiations.
 On the meeting of European External Action Service in 2018 Spanish representatives together with some of those from Visegrád Group required to get actively involved in the EU facilitated Belgrade–Pristina negotiations.

 Serbian president Aleksandar Vučić visited Spain in 2022, with scheduled meetings with king Felipe VI and prime minister Pedro Sánchez, seeking to seal the purchase of two military aircraft C-295.
-In July of 2022, in the wake of a visit to the Western Balkans (including Serbia) of Spanish prime minister Pedro Sánchez and a meeting with Serbian president Aleksandar Vučić, the former stressed the Spanish support to the advance in Serbia's EU membership negotiations, also declaring that "international law and the territorial integrity of nations must be respected" in relation to Kosovo.
+In July 2022, in the wake of a visit to the Western Balkans (including Serbia) of Spanish prime minister Pedro Sánchez and a meeting with Serbian president Aleksandar Vučić, the former stressed the Spanish support to the advance in Serbia's EU membership negotiations, also declaring that "international law and the territorial integrity of nations must be respected" in relation to Kosovo.